-(10) Isolation areas shall be provided for animals with infectious diseases.
-Ten percent of the total housing may be designated for this purpose.
-The isolation housing may be double-sided to facilitate cleaning without removing the animal.
-Handwashing stations may be available at all isolation areas.
-Isolation areas may have separate cleaning tools and personal protective equipment.
+Isolation areas shall be provided for animals with infectious diseases.
+Ten percent of the (10)total housing may be designated for this purpose.
+The isolation housing should be double-sided to facilitate cleaning without removing the animal.
+Handwashing stations should be available at all isolation areas.
+Isolation areas should have separate cleaning tools personal protective equipment.

-(11) Dogs shall not be tethered except in the short term to facilitate cleaning primary enclosure or in the event of a fire or flood emergency.
+Dogs shall not be tethered except in the short term to facilitate cleaning primary (11)enclosure or in the event of a fire or flood emergency.
 In emergency situations, short term tethering of dogs shall be used only until transport to another facility can be made.
 The safety of the dog shall be ensured while tethered.
 Cats shall not be tethered.

-(12) Animals placed in crates or carriers, even for a short time, shall have ample space to stand up, turn around and lie down.
+(12)Animals placed in crates or carriers, even for a short time, shall have ample space to stand up, turn around and lie down.
 Crates and carriers shall be disinfected and dried after each use and before another animal is placed in the crate or carrier.
 Crates and carriers may not be used as primary enclosures.

-B. Outdoor primary enclosures.
-It is not recommended that primary enclosures be exclusively outdoors and not for very young, old, sick, or injured animals.
+Outdoor Primary Enclosures.
+It is not recommended that primary enclosures be exclusively В. outdoors and not for very young, old, sick, or injured animals.

-(1) Structurally sound, weatherproof enclosures may be made accessible to animals housed exclusively outdoors.
+(1) Structurally sound, weatherproof enclosures should be made accessible to animals housed exclusively outdoors.
 Water resistant and windproof structure of suitable size shall be provided so animals stay warm and dry during cold weather; shaded and cool during hot weather.
 The structure may have a water-resistant door covering or offset doorway to minimize drafts, provide proper ventilation and made of durable materials with the floor raised off the ground to prevent water entry.

-(2) A shaded area may be provided to all animals housed in an outdoor primary enclosure.
+(2) A shaded area should be provided to all animals housed in an outdoor primary enclosure.
 An animal shall be able to rest in the shade, outside of the interior structure, but within the fencing or run.

-(3) Sufficient clean, absorbent bedding material in addition to other means of protection from weather may be provided for the health and safety of the animals and may prevent strong odors from forming if replaced regularly.
+(3) Sufficient clean, absorbent bedding material in addition to other means of protection from weather should be provided for the health and safety of the animals and may prevent strong orders from forming if replaced regularly.

-(4) Floors of outdoor enclosures may be constructed of gravel, sand or soil; a solid material such as concrete is preferable.
-It is not possible to sanitize or disinfect gravel, sand or soil.
+Floors of outdoor enclosures may be constructed of gravel, sand or soil; a solid material (4) such as concrete is preferable.
+It is not possible to sanitize or disinfect gravel, sand or soil. С.

-C. Enclosure Requirements for Cats
+Enclosure Requirements for Cats

-(1) Cats shall be able to assume normal postures in primary enclosures.
-Space may be large enough to accommodate bedding, food and water dishes and a litter box.
-When there is more than one cat occupying a cage, additional floor and vertical space may be provided.
+Cats shall be able to assume normal postures in primary enclosures.
+Space should be (1)large enough to accommodate bedding, food and water dishes and a litter box.
+When there is more than one cat occupying a cage, additional floor and vertical space should be provided.

-(2) Primary enclosures may be made of stainless steel, fiberglass, or other impervious material that is water-resistant and can be cleaned and sanitized.
+Primary enclosures should be made of stainless steel, fiberglass, or other impervious (2)material that is water-resistant and can be cleaned and sanitized.
 Chicken wire, barbed wire and wood shall not be used.

-(3) Feral cat boxes, which allow for hiding places within the cage, reduce stress for all cats.
+Feral cat boxes, which allow for hiding places within the cage, reduce stress for all cats.
+(3)

-(4) Cats may be housed in a separate building or in a separate room far removed from rooms containing dog runs.
+(4) Cats should be housed in a separate building or in a separate room far removed from rooms containing dog runs.

-D. Enclosure requirements for dogs.
+D. Enclosure Requirements for Dogs.
 Dogs shall be able to assume normal postures and engage in normal behaviors playing and moving freely without encountering another dog.
-Space may be large enough to accommodate bedding, food and water bowls.
+Space should be large enough to accommodate bedding, food and water bowls.

-(1) Enclosure height may be a minimum of one and one-half times the height of the dog at the shoulder.
+Enclosure height should be a minimum of one and one-half times the height of the dog at (1) the shoulder.